chirpy2605/voron/V0/Rapid_Burner/Beta7/README.md

 - Modified the ZeroClick cowl to have an integrated mount and include replacement shorter Z rail endstops

+### Changes 2023-07-07

+- Modified SlideSwipe cowl to have matching ducts

+- Added fan air redirection fins to all cowls to help with hotend cooling

+- Added shortened rail stops for ZeroClick cowl

+- Modified LED mounts to allow more room for hotends

+- Shifted the 3010 hotend fan up a little more

 ## Notes:

 - Moving the hotend back 2mm means that you should redefine your X and Y limits to account for the new position